BitBotFactory/MikaLendingBot/docs/configuration.rst

 2.4 Spreading your Lends
 ---------------------------

+If `spreadlend = 1` and `gapbottom = 0`, it will behave as simple lending bot lending at lowest possible offer.

 ``spreadlend`` is the amount (as an integer) of separate lends the bot will split your balance into across the order book.